Skip to main content

 That said, your wardrobe should be going through the same transformation.
 Gone are the cheap attempts at trendy statements; they're being replaced by quality pieces you can wear throughout social gatherings.
 Even if they are fewer and further between, they will mean more, and you will feel them more profoundly.

-Step 2: Evaluate Your Professional Life
+Step 2: Evaluate your professional life

 Now that you have learned the ins and outs of the office and what they expect from your dress code, it is time to make it your own.
-If you wear a suit daily, branch out from the greys and blues to browns and more natural tones.
+If you wear a suit daily, branch out from the grays and blues to browns and more natural tones.
 Invest in patterns and materials that make statements and express who you are.

 If you don't wear a suit, invest in higher-quality garments that will last.
 This shouldn't be something you have to focus on or worry about enough to detract from your work.
 High-quality garments allow you to look good without worrying about whether they will last.

-Step 3: Dress for Your Hobbies
+Step 3: Dress for your hobbies

 You have presumably been promoted at least once at your job, so your hobbies can benefit from this.
 There is a high likelihood that you have chosen the hobbies you love and are dedicated to.
 You can upgrade your gear and clothing and spend a little more money.

 One thing to remember as you upgrade your clothing for your hobbies is to maintain the separation of church and state.
 Your ability to narrow your focus on specific pursuits and afford higher quality will make you want to wear these garments all the time.
-Ironically, this shortens their effectiveness and lifespan.
-Keep your basketball shoes on the court, hiking clothes on the trail, and golf pants and polos on the course.

-Step 4: Know Your Audience
+Step 4: Know your audience

-Your audience is three-sided in your thirties.
+Your audience is three-sided in your 30s.
 In the professional realm, you have a weird mix of having the higher-ups still looking at you as a possible promotion prospect and the people following in your footsteps a decade younger than you.
 Knowing and understanding your place of employment's dress code and becoming a model of it appeases both.

 In your world, men will follow each other.
 If one man in a group wears last decade's graphic tee and basketball shorts, others will see that as their cue to do the same.
 If you want to be the guy that others follow, ensure you ditch the younger attire and signify your maturation into a new level of manhood.

 As you go through this decade, your suits will begin to fit differently, and the tailoring needed should reflect that.
 Going to the store and trying on new brands will become more critical as ordering online is riskier since you have to work much harder to keep your body in shape.
-As you shop in your late thirties, focus on fit and comfort more than price.
+As you shop in your late 30s, focus on fit and comfort more than price.
 The higher-end products don't necessarily mean the best fit.

-Dress Your Age in Your 40s
+Dress your age in your 40s

 Here it is, your 40s.
 People will say that these are your "middle-aged" years.
 If your life were a week, you'd be on Wednesday.
 You are in a place where you have gained authority, life, work, and family; you are in charge.
 You are asking for less and providing more.